Battle of Tsushima: Dreadnought arms race

-The battle also accelerated the naval arms race on a geopolitical level; though the Anglo-German naval arms race had begun in 1897, the collapse of Russian naval power in 1905 allowed Britain to send the bulk of its naval forces to other regions, reassured by the naval superiority of its ally Japan in the Far East.
-In turn, the presence of a larger British fleet in Europe meant that the Germans felt forced to build a proportionally larger fleet to maintain the same relative power, in accordance with Tirpitz's fleet in being principle.
+The battle also accelerated the naval arms race geopolitically.
+However, the Anglo-German naval arms race had begun in 1897, and the collapse of Russian naval power in 1905 allowed Britain to send the bulk of its naval forces to other regions, reassured by its ally Japan's naval superiority in the Far East.
+In turn, the presence of a larger British fleet in Europe meant that the Germans felt forced to build a proportionally larger fleet to maintain the same relative power, in accordance with von Tirpitz's fleet in being principle.
 The Royal Navy, in turn, must increase its fleet size to maintain the relative power as set out by its two-power standard.
 This positive feedback meant that any external increase in the regional naval power of one side – in this case, the British – would precipitate not just a proportional increase in naval power from the opposing side, but rather a mutual multi-stage build-up in naval power on both sides, before settling to a higher equilibrium.
-Ultimately, the Germans passed three of its five Fleet Acts after Tsushima within a span of 6 years.
+Ultimately, the Germans passed three of their five Fleet Acts after Tsushima within a span of 6 years.

 Upon the outbreak of World War I, the British and Germans were both aware of the potentially devastating consequences of a naval defeat on the scale of Tsushima.
-Britain needed its battle fleet to protect its empire, and the trade routes vital to its war effort.
+Britain needed its battle fleet to protect its empire and the trade routes vital to its war effort.
 Winston Churchill, then First Lord of the Admiralty, described British Admiral John Jellicoe as "the only man who on either side could lose the war in an afternoon."
 German naval commanders, for their part, understood the importance Kaiser Wilhelm II attached to his navy and the diplomatic prestige it carried.
 As a result of caution, the British and German fleets met in only one major action in World War I, the indecisive Battle of Jutland.